Azure/azure-iot-sdks/doc/get_started/java-run-sample.md

 If you have successfully [prepared your development environment][devbox-setup] the IoT device SDK and all samples should be built and ready to use.

-1. Start a new instance of the [Device Explorer][device-explorer], select or create a new device, obtain and note the connection string for the device, and begin moitoring under the Data tab.
+1. Start a new instance of the [Device Explorer][device-explorer], select or create a new device, obtain and note the connection string for the device, and begin monitoring under the Data tab.

 2. Build the client library along with the **samples** :
 	```